AY2526S1-CS2103T-T12-3/tp/docs/DeveloperGuide.md

 - 1a.
 User enters invalid index.
   - 1a1.
 System displays error.
   - 1a2.
 User enters new data.
   - Steps 1a1-1a2 are repeated until the data entered is correct.

     Use case ends.
 - 1b.
 User enters an invalid subcommittee name
   - 1a1.
 System displays error.
   - 1a2.
 User enters new data.
   - Steps 1a1-1a2 are repeated until the data entered is correct.

-- ***
+    Use case ends.

 #### UC9: Unassign Member from Subcommittee